Six Senses Lifestyle

 The teahouse owner carved out a mind-cleansing space from a bustling industrial building on Tsun Yip Street, Kwun Tong.
 It has a terrace with Japanese tatami, pine wood chairs and tables, lots of Buddhist statues and floral decorations, taking visitors right to the realm of Zen.

 The teas are all boutique selections.
 There’re Wuyi tea, tieguanyin, oolong, but the main focus of the shop is pu’er, with about ten varieties all from the Yunnan Province.
 Among these, raw pu’er is its speciality, which tastes different from the ripe pu’er served at dim sum restaurants.
-Our favourite is Mengku Snow Mountain wild aged tree pu’er.
+Mengku Snow Mountain wild aged tree pu’er is also recommended.
 The tea liquid is amber and clear.
 The aftertaste is sharp and long.
 The teahouse also organises tea tastings frequently to brew premium and rare teas.
 Light snacks and salads are also served to pair with the drinks.

 This bubble tea shop with branches in Central and Tsim Sha Tsui surely intends to make tea drinking cool.
 The vibrant flamingo motifs are all over the walls, and tea makers work at the open bar just like any mixologist from the surrounding bar areas.
 Clients are given great liberty to assemble their own beverage.
 Firstly, they need to choose the tea base among Taiwanese oolong, Fujian jasmine, Yunnan chrysanthemum puer and Sichuan moth orchid red tea.
 The shop uses whole tea leaves and eschews any aromatic additives.
 A new batch of tea base is made every four hours to maintain the clean tea flavour.
 The pairing ingredients include fresh fruits, milk, tapioca pearls and more.
 Also up for selection is the amount of sugar and temperature (cold or hot).